tpmai22/TS-SSG/README.md

 **TG-SSG** is a static site generator using Typescript.

-> An _SSG_ is a tool for generating a complete HTML web site from raw data which make ease
+> An _SSG_ (Static Site Generator) is a tool for generating a complete HTML web site from raw data.

 ## Options